Evidence Level

 2

-Systematic review and meta-analysis of randomized controlled trials evaluating regular black tea consumption on serum cholesterol concentrations.
+Evidence review and pooled analysis of randomized controlled trials evaluating regular black tea consumption on serum cholesterol concentrations.
 Searched PubMed, Scopus, and Cochrane Library per PRISMA.
 Random-effects model.
 (Zhao, Asimi, Wu, Zheng, Li 2014, Clin Nutr)

-10 eligible RCTs included with 411 participants total.
+10 eligible clinical trials included with 411 participants total.

 Black tea consumption significantly reduced LDL cholesterol by -4.64 mg/dL (95% CI: -8.99 to -0.30, p=0.036) without significant heterogeneity.
 No remarkable changes in total cholesterol or HDL cholesterol.
 Modest effect size — clinically meaningful only as part of broader lifestyle/dietary improvement.
-NOTE: A separate, larger Wang 2014 meta-analysis (PMID 25237889, 15 RCTs) found NO significant overall benefit of black tea on TC, LDL-C, or HDL-C — evidence is genuinely mixed across meta-analyses.
+Note: A separate, larger pooled analysis (15 clinical trials) found NO significant overall benefit of black tea on TC, LDL-C, or HDL-C — evidence is genuinely mixed across pooled analyses.

 Side effects and drug interactions